 Declare the Differentiator

 What makes you the only choice for your target?
 This is your unique selling proposition distilled into one clause.
-“The only service that publishes 30 SEO articles to your site every month, automatically”.
-That’s a differentiator.
+"The only service that writes and publishes SEO articles straight to your CMS, automatically".
+That's a differentiator.

 Positioning Statement Examples

-Example 1: SaaS positioning statement “For marketing teams at SMBs who struggle to publish consistent SEO content, theStacc is the done-for-you SEO service that publishes 30 optimized articles to your site every month.
-Because our automated system handles research, writing, and publishing without requiring your time.”
+Example 1: SaaS positioning statement "For marketing teams at SMBs who struggle to publish consistent SEO content, theStacc is the done-for-you SEO service that writes and publishes optimized articles straight to your CMS.
+Because the system handles research, writing, and publishing without requiring your time."

 Example 2: Local service business "For homeowners in [city] who need urgent plumbing repair, [Company] is the local plumbing service that guarantees arrival within 60 minutes.
 Because our fleet of 15 trucks and GPS-based dispatch system ensures the closest available technician is always assigned."